If you google this question, you’ll mostly find articles talking about women’s emotional needs in romantic relationships.

 Without being able to explore – both the inner & the outer worlds – women might find themselves feeling frustrated, incomplete, & dissatisfied no matter what else they have going for them.

 It might feel like something is missing.

 P.S.
 If you want to uncover problem areas and pressure points that may be restricting you, and (re)discover yourself, I strongly recommend taking a look at Julia Cameron’s The Artist’s Way (amazon affiliate link).

 At times women just want to be pampered and taken care of!
 This, I believe, comes from a combination of needs: the need for emotional safety & the need for love & belonging.

-Huffpost’s article, Why Strong, Independent Women Just Want to Be Taken Care of (Sometimes), talks more in depth to this point.
+Huffpost’s article, Why Strong, Independent Women Just Want to Be Taken Care of (Sometimes), talks more in-depth about this point.

 How To Meet Your Emotional Needs